drmercer/gospel-library-readwise-sync/README.md

 ## Developing

 * See [`popup.js`](./src/popup.js) for the main logic of the code.
 See [`popup.html`](./src/popup.html) for the UI.
+* See [`annotationprocessing.js`](./src/annotationprocessing.js) for the mapping logic that derives highlight objects from annotation objects.
 * See [here for Readwise's API docs](https://readwise.io/api_deets).